saurabhpro/JAVA/JavaCon/Generics/README.md

 Applying @SafeVarargs to a `static/final/private` method header or constructor header suppresses unchecked warnings about a non-reifiable varargs type at call sites (locations where the method/constructor is called), and also suppresses unchecked warnings about parameterized array creation at call sites.

-A variable arity parameter(Varargs) with a non-reifiable element type can cause heap pollution and give rise to compile-time unchecked warnings.
+exceptions.try_with_resources.A variable arity parameter(Varargs) with a non-reifiable element type can cause heap pollution and give rise to compile-time unchecked warnings.
 Such warnings are uninformative if the body of the variable arity method is well behaved with respect to the variable arity parameter.

 1. It is a compile-time error if a fixed arity method or constructor declaration is annotated with the annotation @SafeVarargs.
 2. @SafeVarargs is only applicable to static methods, final instance methods, and constructors, [**from Jdk 9 - even private methods**] the annotation is not usable where method overriding occurs.